daronphang/coding_resources/databases/sql/passing_list_as_parameter.md

+## Passing List as Parameter in Stored Procedure:
+Three main contenders are Table-Valued Parameters, delimited list string and JSON string.

-## Passing Data Table as Parameter:
+## Passing Data Table as Parameter (Table-Valued Parameters):
 Allows multiple rows of data to be passed to stored procedure by Transact-SQL code.
 Involves 3 step process:
 1) Create user-defined table that corresponds to table to be populated.
 2) Pass user-defined table to stored procedure as parameter.